th3incredibl3hulk/rackspace-how-to/content/rackspace-migration-manager/migration-faq.md

 Like any beta program, this one is limited in the number of customers that it can accommodate.
-If you want to participate in the beta program or learn more about it, engage with your account manager, who will work with the beta program leader to sign you up for the beta migration program.
+If you want to participate in the beta program or learn more about it, engage with your account manager, who will work with the beta program leader to evaluate you up for the beta migration program.

-#### What happens after the beta program?
-Are you considering a decommission of your public cloud then?

-See the answer for "Will you eventually decommission your public cloud?".

-#### Will you also build better migration capabilities for other public clouds, such as Azure?
+#### Will you also build better migration capabilities for other public clouds, such as Azure or Google?

 Rackspace is excited about our
-[Fanatical Support for Azure offering] (https://www.rackspace.com/en-us/microsoft/managed-azure-cloud) and also about the growth that Azure is experiencing.
-Our assessment is that AWS is the preferred destination for most of our customers who want to migrate today, so our strategy is to begin with solutions in the area with the highest demand.
+[Fanatical Support for Azure offering] (https://www.rackspace.com/en-us/microsoft/managed-azure-cloud) and [Managed Services for Google Cloud Platform] (https://www.rackspace.com/managed-google-cloud).
+Our assessment is that
+AWS is the preferred destination for most of our customers who want to migrate today, so our strategy is to begin with solutions in the area with the highest demand and evaluate other migration opportunities across a variety of platforms,